glauffer/glauffer.github.io/_posts/2018-08-03-the-easy-way-to-install-iraf.md

 $ conda config --add channels http://ssb.stsci.edu/astroconda
 $ conda create -n iraf27 python=2.7 iraf-all pyraf-all stsci
 ```
-It will search for all packages and ask if you want to procced with installation.
+It will search for all packages and ask if you want to proceed with installation.
 Type `y` and wait a little.
 Done!
 IRAF and pyRAF are installed.

-#Starting IRAF or pyRAF
+# Starting IRAF or pyRAF

 To start working with IRAF we have to activate the iraf environment we installed with conda.
 This can be done typing in terminal:
 ```